Apply step-by-step

 Don't forget financial aid

-The FAFSA is available on October 1 each year, and filing by Ohio State’s priority date of February 1 will provide you maximum aid consideration.
-Every student is highly encouraged to file the FAFSA to be considered for the most financial aid, including scholarships, grants, loans and Federal Work-Study.
+The FAFSA will open in December this year, and filing by Ohio State’s priority date of February 15 March 15 will provide you maximum aid consideration.
+Even if the deadline has passed, all students — no matter what term they start at Ohio State — are highly encouraged to file the FAFSA to be considered for the most financial aid, including scholarships, grants, loans and Federal Work-Study.
 Get important dates and simple steps for applying for aid.

 Note: Federal student aid does not automatically transfer between institutions.
-If you are admitted, be prepared to cancel federal aid disbursements at your previous school and update your FAFSA to include The Ohio State University.
+If you're admitted and will be accepting your admission, cancel federal aid disbursements at your previous school and update your FAFSA to include The Ohio State University.

 How much does Ohio State cost?
 Click for tuition and fees.